Levy Nzoungou: St Helens

+Salford Red Devils

 In 2018, he joined Salford Red Devils and made his Super League debut against the Wigan Warriors.
 He also spent time on loan at Oldham, Whitehaven and Swinton Lions.

+Hull FC

 He joined Hull F.C. in September 2018, signing a two-year deal.

+Bradford Bulls

 Nzoungou signed for the Bradford Bulls for the 2020 season, however due to the season being cancelled due to COVID-19, he signed a one-year extension.

+Widnes Vikings

-In 2022, having retired from rugby after a number of serious injuries including a snapped Achilles tendon, Nzoungou trained as a firefighter and joined Cheshire Fire and Rescue Service.
+In 2022, without being able to play a game for Widnes Vikings and having retired from rugby after a number of serious injuries including a snapped Achilles tendon, Nzoungou trained as a firefighter and joined Cheshire Fire and Rescue Service.

+North Wales Crusaders

+On 28 Dec 2023 it was reported that he had signed for North Wales Crusaders in the RFL League 1 on a 1-year deal.